ozlemxates/testimonials-grid-section-Frontend-Montor/README.md

 # Hello! 👋

 Here is my solution for the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
-I tried my best to make the desing as close as posible to the original.
+I tried my best to make the design as close as possible to the original.

 ## Table of contents